Ha! Ha! Said the Clown

 "Ha!
 Ha!
 Said the Clown" is a song written by Tony Hazzard, first recorded by British pop group Manfred Mann.
-Hazzard claims the song "came out of the blue" though he did not demo it for weeks.
-Following recording a demo, he approached manager Gerry Bron, who liked it enough to want one of his groups, Manfred Mann, to record it.
+Hazzard claims the song "came out of the blue", though he did not demo it for weeks.
+After he had recorded a demo, he approached manager Gerry Bron, who liked it enough to want one of his groups, Manfred Mann, to record it.
 Manfred Mann recorded their version of the single on 10 February 1967 at Philips Studio in Marble Arch, London, together with producer Shel Talmy.
 It was the second of three singles Manfred Mann recorded to feature the Mellotron.

 Upon release by Fontana Records on 24 March 1967, the single received mixed reviews by critics, who deemed it inferior to their previous single "Semi-Detached, Suburban Mr. James", and criticized its lightweight pop sound.
 Despite these critical setbacks it became a huge commercial success, reaching number 4 in the UK and number one in several other European, African and Oceanian countries.
-As it failed to chart in the United States, Mickie Most released a version by the Yardbirds there, becoming a minor hit for them.
+Given that it failed to chart in the United States, Mickie Most released a version by the Yardbirds there, which became a minor hit for them.

 Background and recording

-Throughout 1966, Manfred Mann had been through a bit of crisis, losing both their lead singer Paul Jones and numerous other line-up changes hampering their efforts.
-However, riding on the charts with the number-one single "Pretty Flamingo", their commercial success was not declining.
-After securing a line-up featuring vocalist Mike D'Abo and bassist Klaus Voormann they signed with Fontana Records in June of that year.
+Manfred Mann had suffered problems during 1966, losing their lead singer Paul Jones and undergoing other line-up changes.
+However, they enjoyed a number-one single with "Pretty Flamingo", so their commercial success was not declining.
+After securing a line-up featuring vocalist Mike D'Abo and bassist Klaus Voormann, they signed with Fontana Records in June of that year.
 After their cover of Bob Dylan's "Just Like a Woman" reached the top ten, it established their "commercial credibility" according to Bruce Eder of AllMusic.
-Following the success of their second single on Fontana, October 1966's Semi-Detached, Suburban Mr. James" the group began to "reshape their sound and image" to incorporate a more "pop-sound" into their music.
+Following the success of their second single on Fontana, October 1966's "Semi-Detached, Suburban Mr. James", the group began to "reshape their sound and image" to incorporate a more "pop-sound" into their music.
 However, both these tracks were written by outside writers, something which was standard for Manfred Mann.
 This led the group to look for new material from outside writers following the success of "Semi-Detached".